 An invasive species is a plant, animal, or microorganism introduced to an area outside of its normal range.
 These species spread in a natural environment not used to its presence.
-These non-native species can negatively impact native biodiversity, the economy, and society.
-A range of invasive species including fish, plants, invertebrates, fungus, and diseases can be found across the QC region.
+These non-native species can negatively impact native biodiversity, the economy and society.
+A range of invasive species including fish, plants, invertebrates, fungus and diseases can be found across the Quinte watershed.

 Why Should We Control Them?